msartor99/FreeBSD16/README.md

 # FreeBSD16

+The boot mode on ZFS does not seem to work

 # GOOD NEWS

 The AQ107 card in the Lenovo P620 seems to be recognized now by the aquantia-atlantic driver on FreeBSD-16.0-CURRENT-amd64-20260810-e004ff15f87e-287922-memstick.img